 - Take depositions and otherwise build a case against the insurance company.

 - Attend mediations and other formal settlement conferences.

 - Go to trial if needed and seek justice from a jury.

 T-Bone Auto Accident FAQ

-Can You Get Whiplash From A Side Impact Crash?
+Can You Get Whiplash From A Side Impact Accident?

 Absolutely.
 In fact, whiplash from T-bone accidents is often more severe.
 The spinal column can suffer permanent damage from the “side to side” whipping that happens during a T-bone.
 Remember, most automobiles have limited safety protocols for side-impact crashes.

 Let our experienced T-bone car accident attorneys here at Denmon Pearlman help you.
 We help injured drivers throughout the Tampa Bay area.
 Get a free auto accident settlement consultation from us today.